mihir3344/Next_Word_Predictor/README.md

 # Next Word Predictor

 This project uses Long Short-Term Memory (LSTM) networks to predict the next word in a given sequence.
-The model is trained on a dataset of short jokes and leverages LSTM to understand the sequential context of the text, enabling accurate next-word predictions.
+The model is trained on a dataset of short jokes and can accurately predict the next word based on the given input text.
+While the model is ready, ongoing improvements are being made to enhance its performance and accuracy.

 ## Current Status
+- **Model Ready**: The next word predictor model is fully trained and functional.
-- **Still Improving**: Work is ongoing to optimize the model for better performance and accuracy.
+- **Performance Optimization**: Continuous work is being done to improve the model's performance and accuracy.

 ## Features
-- Predicts the next word in a given sequence of text using LSTM.
+- Predicts the next word in a sequence using LSTM.
-- Trained on a dataset of short jokes for accurate word prediction.
+- Trained on a dataset of short jokes for accurate predictions.
-- Continuously improving with future optimizations planned for accuracy.
+- Ongoing improvements for better performance and fine-tuning.

 ## Installation